Xin00163/CV/Readme.md

     Audit crawler extracts complete structured data from Net-A-Porter's Designer Landing Page and store the Product No., English Product Description and Chinese Product Description in a CSV file to be used in auditing.
 Previously, team members need to manually copy & paste.

 #### Project management
-  I'm experienced in turning big but vague ideas to action plans by breaking them down to small steps.
   I have initiated, planned and executed several projects both in The Lingoes and Yoox Net-A-Porter——streamlined the localisation workflow and increased the team's productivity.

   During this time, I also gained valuable experience in getting buy-in from the team, managing and directing team members working on a project while, at the same time, ensuring that team members are happy, motivated and productive.

-#### Quick Learner
+#### Quick learner
   Since I started learning coding, I have always been picking up new technologies quickly.
-As someone who have never heard of massively multiuser online game, I went on to create one with my teammates within a week: [MMOG](https://github.com/Xin00163/mmog).
+As someone who are not familiar with massively multiplayer online game (MMOG), I went on to create one with my teammates within a week: [MMOG](https://github.com/Xin00163/mmog).

   I also attended a one-day React Native course at CodeBar and worked a Snapchat app clone: https://github.com/Xin00163/SnapApp.